AlvaroM99/Power-BI---Customer-Churn-Analysis/README.md

 </br>

-Following with the binary values columns, that is "Credit card", "Active member" and " Churn"; I will be replacing the binary values with text values for each column.
-Again the purpose beneath these changes is legibility.
-In this case changes can be made by altering the data type of the columns from "whole number" to "text", then we right click the header and go to replace values.
-It is better to do this technique when we have few different values in the same column.
-When the dialog window opens we only have to give de value to find and the value to replace it.
+In order to improve readability, I will be replacing the binary values in the "Credit card", "Active member", and "Churn" columns with text values.
+To do this, I will change the data type of the columns from "whole number" to "text".
+Then, by right-clicking the header and selecting "replace values", I can easily make the changes.
+This technique works best when there are only a few different values in the same column.
+When the dialog window appears, I simply need to input the value to find and the value to replace it with.

   - For the "Credit card" column I renamed it to "Credit Card Status" and replaced the values as follows: [0-Not Owned, 1-Owned]
   - For the "Active member" column I renamed it to "Activity Status" and replaced the values as follows: [0-Inactive, 1-Active]